Greyface Dartmoor sheep history

 - The Dartmoor Sheep Breeders’ Association, formed in 1909 to try to promote the breed beyond the South West and indeed the breed is widespread throughout the country although mostly in very small flocks.

 The Greyface Dartmoor produces a heavy, versatile fleece well suited for use in carpet and other hard wearing woollen products.
 There is the potential to create added value products from the fleece.
 Staple length- 25-30cm.
 Fleece weight- 7- 9kg.
 Quality- 36s-40s.

 A purebred Greyface Dartmoor lamb can reach 16-20kg within 4 months.
 The breed remains lean and is suitable for taking onto heavier weights, 25-30kg at around 8-9 months.

 The long, curly, lustre wool can used to make blankets, carpets and cloth.

 We are pleased to say that our first five ewes will be arriving at Moorparks sometime in October.
 The breeder we have purchased them from is putting them with a ram before we collect them.
 We hope to have our first lambs in March.

-We collected our girls on 12th November, have a look.
+We collected our first girls on 12th November 2018, have a look.